 I really am a huge advocate of this car seat – my daughter seems to be so comfortable and content in it.
-However, my one gripe is that it is quite weighty.
-At an arm-achingly weight of 7kg, it weighs as much as 3kg more than other models.
-The Bugaboo Turtle, for example, weighs 4.2kg; the Maxi-Cosi Pebble Pro weights 4.55kg, and Silver Cross’ own Simplicity model weighs 4kg.
+At a weight of 4.5kg, this is similarly compared to the the Bugaboo Turtle, for example, weighing 4.2kg; the Maxi-Cosi Pebble Pro weighs 4.55kg, and Silver Cross’ own Simplicity model weighs 4kg.
 I definitely noticed the heavier weight when carting my daughter from car to house, and I wouldn’t want to do a lot of walking carrying this seat.

 Is it easy to clean?

 Absolutely.
 The covers are machine washable, plus the sun canopy can be removed to make it easier to wipe away any spills (or spit-ups) that happen mid-journey.